heptarch/heptarch.github.io/projects.md

 grants, venture capital, or quarterly revenue.

 But most steadily funded researchers don't win a Nobel Prize or a Turing Award.
-Money is only something you worry about when there isn't enough!
+By itself money doesn't make good research; it's something you worry about when there isn't enough!
 Of course, good industrial research is expensive, and more money means more talent, more equipment, and more time.
 But outcomes are not